Understanding Copyright Law: Handouts & Policy

 Always include a citation for these images:

 Check the copyright policy of any webpage that contains images you would like to use to see if they allow you to reuse the image.
 Keep your eye out for Creative Commons licenses (featured below) that signify that you can reuse an image if you cite it.
 Remember that websites aren't always trustworthy sources of information.

-If you have been selected as a student note taker and this is your first time as a note taker, you are required to watch a video on copyright policies for note takers and sign an agreement form.
-Watch the video below and fill out the agreement form linked below.
+If you have been selected as a student notetaker and this is your first time as a notetaker, you are required to complete a brief tutorial on copyright, and sign an agreement.
 This MUST be done prior to posting your notes.
-If you have additional questions regarding copyright issues, please contact the Library at email@example.com.
+If you have additional questions regarding copyright issues, please email us.

 424 Beacon St., Boston, MA 02115

 Call: 617-587-5589 | Email: [email protected]